apdahlen/Evjen/README.md

 * **Polity** — how the congregation is organized and operates
 * **Vocation** — how the individual lives and serves within and beyond the congregation

-The introduction also uses a ship as a model of the visible congregation: ordered, dependent on all hands, and given a mission beyond itself.
+It then uses a ship as a model of the visible congregation: ordered, dependent on all hands, and given a mission beyond itself.

-The ship is a contemporary editorial metaphor, not one attributed to Sverdrup, Oftedal, or Evjen.
+The ship is Dahlen’s contemporary editorial metaphor, not one attributed to Sverdrup, Oftedal, or Evjen.

 ### 2. *A Contribution to the Understanding of Professor Georg Sverdrup and His Selected Writings*

 Evjen’s 1910 response to the first published volumes of Sverdrup’s posthumous writings.

-The text first appeared in *Folkebladet* on May 4, 11, and 18, 1910, and was later issued as a pamphlet by the Free Church Book Concern in Minneapolis.
+The text first appeared in Folkebladet on May 4, 11, and 18, 1910, and was later issued as a pamphlet by the Free Church Book Concern in Minneapolis.

-Evjen writes with optimism.
-Sverdrup’s writings are finally available.
-Surely the Free Church will now read them and understand.

-History was less cooperative.
+Evjen writes with optimism that wider access to Sverdrup’s writings will clarify the Free Church’s understanding of his theology.
+In that sense, this section sets up Guidance, where Evjen gathers the Sverdrup and Oftedal texts he considered important enough to place before students and the church.

 ### 3. *Guidance: The Principles of the Lutheran Free Church*